zicare/emms4doc/sysadmin/1-server.md

 * ICMP open
 * All TCP/UDP open

+**IMPORTANT**
-IMPORTANT: Digital Ocean uses to block 465 and 587 ports.
+> Digital Ocean uses to block 465 and 587 ports.
 If that is the case, request DO to open those ports, otherwise features that involve sending an email like the pin request for password reset won't work.